Winifred May de Kok

 Winifred May de Kok, M.D.
-(17 May 1893 – 1969) was a South Africa born writer.
+(17 May 1893 – 1969) was a South Africa born writer and doctor.

-Biography

-She was born in South Africa on 17 May 1893 and attended medical school in England during the 1920s.
-She married Alfred Edgar Coppard, the British short story writer at Oxford and a leading light of a literary group, the New Elizabethans.
-She practiced medicine until 1953.
+She was born in Bethlehem in the Orange Free State on 17 May 1893 and attended medical school in England during the 1920s.
+In 1932 she married the British short story writer Alfred Edgar Coppard; they had two children.
+She practised medicine until 1953.
 In that year she became a television broadcaster, for a show that discussed family life and family health.
 The show was broadcast by the BBC as Tell Me, Doctor.
 A forthright spokeswoman for women's and neonates' health before the era of family planning, she published several books and articles on parenting and family health.
 She died in 1969.